 For over 20 years, AARP has offered life insurance to its members through an unique arrangement with New York Life.
 New York Life is on of the nations oldest mutual life insurance company while compiling the top rankings from the rating agencies as seen below.

 Seniors are offered a variety of policies that require no medical exam to qualify for their programs.
 The maximum amount of coverage for AARP’s level benefit term policy is $100,000, provided you are in good health.

-If you are not in good health, AARP has policies for those consumers with pre-existing conditions.
-AARP’s permanent life/whole life and guaranteed acceptance insurance policy are great choices for members with medical conditions.
+If you are not in good health, AARP life insurance has policies for those consumers with pre-existing conditions.
+AARP’s permanent life and guaranteed acceptance insurance policy are great choices for members with medical conditions.